-As menti oned in Section 2.2, the OP W is currently involved in preparing P reliminary Flo od Risk Assessments (PFRAs) with local authorities, the EPA and other key agencies.
-These will identify Areas with Potential Significant Flood Risk (APSRs).
-Work to refine the method and outputs of these studies is ongoing and the OPW is working to make this mapping available in May to June 2010.
+As mentioned in Section 2.2 the OPW is currently involved in preparing Preliminary Flood Risk Assessments (PFRAs) with local authorities, the EPA and other key agencies.
+These will identify Areas with Potential Significant Flood Risk.
+Work to refine the method and outputs of these studies is ongoing.
 This will be a core part of the preliminary assessment work required under the Floods Directive, as mentioned above.